Search our Site:

 Larger Image

 Networks of protected areas within Natural Regions in Manitoba are not complete.
-Our boreal forest regions present the biggest opportunity, and biggest disappointment to date.
-Significant progress towards protected areas commitments is outstanding.
+Our boreal forest regions present the biggest opportunity, and biggest disappointment to date, significant progress towards protected areas is still outstanding.

 Administrative decisions to extend or finalize interim (temporary) protection already in place prior to 1999 only count once in protected lands statistics.

-Manitoba Wildlands issues an annual protected areas grade regarding government action on these commitments.
+Manitoba Wildlands continues to issue an annual protected areas grade regarding government action on these commitments.
 This grade has been based on the same criteria since 1992.
 View the Protected Areas Grade web page.

 Larger Image